nsnam/ns-3-dev-git/src/network/doc/error-model.rst

   always return false.
 * ``bool ErrorModel::IsEnabled () const``:  Return the enabled state

-Many |ns3| NetDevices contain attributes holding pointers to error models.
+Several |ns3| NetDevices contain attributes holding pointers to error models.
 The error model is applied in the notional physical layer processing chain of the device, and drops should show up on the ``PhyRxDrop`` trace source of the device.
 The following are known to include an attribute